skkusal/TopSeed/README.md

 # TopSeed
-Topseed is a new technique that selects the most promising seeds for improving the symbolic execution with learning-based approach.
+Topseed is a novel technique designed to enhance symbolic execution by selecting the most promising seeds without prior knowledge using a learning-based approach.

 # Installation
-We would like to introduce Docker image for fast installation.
-You can just install TopSeed by following these instructions (We provided direct [dockerfile](https://github.com/skkusal/TopSeed/blob/main/Dockerfile) as well).
+We would like to introduce a Docker image for fast and easy installation.
+You can install TopSeed by following these instructions.
+(We also provided a direct [dockerfile](https://github.com/skkusal/TopSeed/blob/main/Dockerfile) for your convenience.)

 ```bash
 $ docker pull skkusal/topseed